RomeoXXIV/Signal_Processing_Project_2022/readme.md

-# Speaker Classification
+# Real-time Sound Localisation

 This repository contains the code for the signal processing course project.

-## Introduction
+## Introduction of the project
+Real-time signal processing consists in building systems capable of per- forming a specific task in the given time.
+In many fields, these types of systems are very useful as they use feedback, meaning that they adapt them- selves to control the output.

-Machine learning consists of building systems based on data.
-These types of systems are very popular nowadays.
-The goal of this project is to give you an intuition of the advantages of machine learning-based systems.
-You are going to implement a rule-based system using signal processing techniques and compare it to machine learning techniques.
-The subject of this project is an application that classifies speakers, which means that it recognizes different speakers.
-Your application will base its classification on the voices of the speakers.
-Speaker classification is different from speech recognition whose goal is to recognize what is being said by a speaker.
+The goal of this project is to give you an intuition of the importance of online1 signal processing systems.
+You are going to implement a system that processes audio signals to estimate the position of a sound.
+At the end of this project you should be able to deploy your work on a Raspberry Pi equipped with an array of microphones to locate a sound position in real-time.